 If you are looking for a mic that you can carry around and you travel a lot, or simply don’t have that big of a budget currently, this one is pretty decent, but it is not capable of recording high-quality audio like instruments or so.

-With the microphone, comes the mount and a 5ft USB cable.
-You also get a cheap plastic microphone stand.
+With it, comes the mount and a 5ft USB cable.
+You also get a cheap plastic stand.
 The ATR2500 can only connect with USB and doesn’t have an XLR port.
 It also doesn’t have a gain control knob, which is a bummer.

 The build quality is not the best, although it is a metal body, it has metal grills, but the plastic components on the front feel kinda cheap.